DIPlib/diplib/src/documentation/image.md

 \section strides Strides

-For maximum flexibility in the relationship between image coordinates and how the samples are stored in memory, an `%Image` object specifies a **stride** array (`dip::Image::Strides`).
+For maximum flexibility in the relationship between image coordinates and how the samples are stored in memory, a `%dip::Image` object specifies a **stride** array (`dip::Image::Strides`).
 This array indicates, for each dimension, how many samples to skip to get to the neighboring pixel in the given dimension.